-With the rise of the internet in rural areas and the digital age, more and more people are finding that they can work from home.
+With the rise of the internet and the digital age in rural areas, more and more people are finding they can work from home.
 But what about those of us who live in rural areas?
-Can we work from home successfully, too?
-The answer is a resounding yes!
-However, do check the services available in the area before you make the big move.

 High-Speed Internet Is A Must